nhauber99/degradr/README.md

 **The applied steps are as follows (assuming the image is already in the camera color space):**
 <ol>
-<li>Convolve by random blur kernel (a combination of defocus blur, gaussian blur, PSFs generated from Zernike polynomials to model the lens abberations, chromatic abberation)</li>
+<li>Convolve by random blur kernel (a combination of defocus blur, gaussian blur, PSFs generated from Zernike polynomials to model the lens aberrations, chromatic aberration)</li>
 <li>Color filter array (in practice applied directly before the demosaicing for simplicity, but this doesn't affect the output)</li>
 <li>Poison noise</li>
 <li>Gain</li>